telliott99/SimpleView/README.md

-This write-up describes how to make an app with a custom view in Swift3 using Xcode.
+This write-up describes how to make an app with a custom view in Swift4 using Xcode.
 My current version of Xcode is 8.2.1.
+(The original version was Swift3 using Xcode 8.2.1).

 ### Custom view